 - Complicated intra-abdominal infections: those in which an operation would not remove all of the infected tissue.
 Intra-abdominal infections include: intra-abdominal abscess, peritonitis (infection of the abdominal cavity and its lining), cholecystitis, cholangitis, diverticulitis and some other.

 - Infectious diarrhea: Escherichia coli infection, Campylobacter infection, and Shigellosis.

 - Complicated urinary tract infections and pyelonephritis in children (1 to 17 years of age)

 - Inhalational anthrax (post-exposure) to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis (in adults and children)

-Ciprofloxacin is not effective in the treatment of syphilis.
+Ciprofloxacin is NOT effective in the treatment of syphilis.

 Off-label & Investigational uses